 The two most common types of electric coolers are compressor refrigerators, which function much like a typical home refrigerator.
 The mechanism behind it relies on compressing a cooling agent or a fluid refrigerant to regulate the temperature, making it flexible to be used as either a fridge or a freezer.
 Thermoelectric coolers cannot freeze your food or make ice, but they can reduce the internal temperature to 40 degrees Fahrenheit below the ambient temperature.
 They’re considerably less expensive than compressor refrigerators, but if you’re going to be somewhere where the ambient temp is above 80 for a lengthy period, keep a close eye on those perishables.

-For our list of the best electric coolers, we’ll focus on thermoelectric coolers.
 Take a look at our favorite options below for your next road trip.

-1. Koolatron Voyager Travel Cooler and Warmer (29 Quart)
+2. Koolatron Voyager Travel Cooler and Warmer (29 Quart)

 Koolatron is not the home planet of the late great backboard-smasher Darryl Dawkins (that was Lovetron) nor a great funk band.
 It’s a Canada-based company which has been making thermoelectric coolers for the past 35 years, and this is its most popular model.
 What we love about the Koolatron is the fact that, unlike most thermoelectric coolers, it runs equally well when placed horizontally or vertically.
 When you’re playing Tetris, trying to wedge it into a camper or a car full of stuff for a trip, that’s a huge deal.
 It also has only one moving part — the fan motor — which means way less chance of breakdown.
 The 29-quart capacity is ample, the 40-degree-cooling range and the ability to heat up to 145 degrees are both standout numbers, and the price is terrific.
 You don’t hear the Koolatron name all that often, but it’s well worth looking for.